codetracker-learning/team-planning/README.md

 - List of features
 - Screenshots of your project
 - List of contributors and links to their GH profiles
+- Link to Loom video walkthrough of your app (no more than 1 minute long!
+Make it great)

 ## Contributors
 [Dr. Teresa Vasquez](https://github.com/drteresavasquez)